- End-of-Year Tips: 2026 Tax Rule Changes

 - Tax Planning for Ultra-High-Net-Worth Individuals and Families

 Proper tax planning is essential for managing and preserving wealth.
-For ultra-high-net-worth individuals and their families – people with $30 million in investable assets – efficient tax management requires an in-depth understanding of tax laws, methodical utilization of tax benefits and strategic planning.
-The support of a specialized financial advisor is often beneficial in ultra-high-net-worth… read more…
+For ultra-high-net-worth individuals and their families, defined as those with $30 million in investable assets, efficient tax management requires an in-depth understanding of tax laws, thoughtful use of available tax benefits and careful long-term planning.
+The support of a specialized financial advisor is often beneficial… read more…

 - Tax Strategies for Short-Term Rental Properties